-Product/instrument Classifications in the valuation hierarchy Securities financing agreements Valuations are based on discounted cash flows, which consider: Predominantly level 2 Derivative features: for further information refer to the discussion of derivatives below Market rates for the respective maturity Collateral characteristics Financial instruments - Quoted market prices for securities are used where available.
-Level 1 debt and equity In the absence of quoted market prices, financial instruments are valued based on: Level 2 or 3 Observable market prices for similar securities (excludes loans) Observable market prices for loans (circumstances are infrequent) Relevant broker quotes Discounted cash flows In addition, the following inputs to discounted cash flows are used for the following products: Mortgage- and asset-backed securities specific inputs: • Collateral characteristics Deal-specific payment and loss allocations Current market assumptions related to yield, prepayment speed, conditional default rates and loss severity Collateralized loan obligations ("CLOs") specific inputs: Collateral characteristics Deal-specific payment and loss allocations Expected prepayment speed, conditional default rates, loss severity Credit spreads Credit rating data Other: Valuations are based on discounted cash flow analyses that consider the embedded derivative and the terms and payment structure of the financial instrument.
-The embedded derivative features are considered using models such as the Black-Scholes option pricing model, simulation models, or a combination of models that use observable or unobservable valuation inputs, depending on the embedded derivative.
-The specific inputs used vary according to the nature of the embedded derivative features, as described in the discussion above regarding derivative valuation.
+Product/instrument Valuation methodology Classifications in the valuation hierarchy Securities financing Valuations are based on discounted cash flows, which consider: Level 2 agreements • Derivative features: for further information refer to the discussion of derivatives below Market rates for the respective maturity Collateral characteristics Debt and equity Quoted market prices for securities are used where available.
+Level 1 instruments In the absence of quoted market prices, financial instruments are valued based on: Level 2 or 3 Observable market prices for similar securities (excludes loans) Observable market prices for loans (circumstances are infrequent) Relevant broker quotes Discounted cash flows In addition, the following inputs to discounted cash flows are used for the following products: Mortgage- and asset-backed securities specific inputs: Collateral characteristics Deal-specific payment and loss allocations Current market assumptions related to yield, prepayment speed, conditional default rates and loss severity Collateralized loan obligations ("CLOs") specific inputs: Collateral characteristics Deal-specific payment and loss allocations • Expected prepayment speed, conditional default rates, loss severity Credit spreads Credit rating data Other (predominantly includes structured notes issued by affiliates of the Company): Valuations are based on discounted cash flow analyses that consider the embedded derivative and the terms and payment structure of the financial instrument The embedded derivative features are considered using models such as the Black- Scholes option pricing model, simulation models, or a combination of models that use observable or unobservable valuation inputs, depending on the embedded derivative.
+The specific inputs used vary according to the nature of the embedded derivative features, as described in the discussion below regarding derivative valuation